NERSCPowering Scientific Discovery for 50 Years

 During this two-part training course, we will cover the basic concepts of quantum computing with neutral atoms using QuEra's technology and programming pipeline.
 We will cover general features of the technology, notable use cases - including work under development by NERSC - and move on to relevant physical concepts and key programming techniques using the software platform Bloqade.
 Hands-on activities will be part of this workshop, and applications on phases and phase transitions will be used to illustrate the concepts of relevance.

 In order to follow along with the hands-on demonstration, it is recommended to install Bloqade before the training.
-Detailed installation instructions are found here.
+Refer to detailed installation instructions for more.

 Agenda